Politics of Tamil Nadu: Rise of Dravidian politics

 Dravidian parties have dominated state politics since 1967.
 One of the earliest regional parties was the South Indian Welfare Association, which was founded in 1916.
 It came to be known as the Justice Party after the name of its English-language daily, Justice.
 Periyar E. V. Ramasamy, renamed the party Dravidar Kazhagam in 1944.
 DK was a non-political party which demanded the establishment of an independent state called Dravida Nadu.
 However, due to the differences between its two leaders Periyar and C. N. Annadurai, the party was split.
 Annadurai left the party to form the Dravida Munnetra Kazhagam (DMK).
 The DMK decided to enter into politics in 1956.

 The Anti-Hindi agitations in the mid-1960s made the DMK more popular and more powerful political force in the state.
 The DMK routed the Indian National Congress party in the 1967 elections and took control of the state government, ending Congress's stronghold in Tamil Nadu.
 C. N. Annadurai became the DMK's first Chief Minister, and M. Karunanidhi took over as Chief Minister and party leader after Annadurai's death in 1969.
 Karunanidhi's leadership was soon challenged by M. G. Ramachandran, popularly known as M.G.R.
 In 1972, he split from DMK and formed the All India Anna Dravida Munnetra Kazhagam (AIADMK).
 He was the Chief Minister of the state from 1977 until his death in 1987.
-After the death of M.G.R, the party split again into two factions, one led by V. N. Janaki Ramachandran, wife of M.G.R, and the other led by J. Jayalalithaa.
+After the death of M.G.R, the party split again into two factions, one led by J. Jayalalithaa, and other led by V. N. Janaki Ramachandran, wife of M.G.R.
 After the defeat of AIADMK in 1989 assembly polls, both factions were merged and Jayalalithaa took control of the party.
 She was elected as the general secretary of the unified AIADMK.
 There have been splits in both the DMK and the AIADMK, but since 1967 one of those two parties has held power in the state.
 In the State elections after M. G. Ramachandran's death, neither of the two parties could come back to power in consecutive assembly elections.
 Governments were formed by: DMK in 1989, AIADMK in 1991, DMK alliance in 1996, AIADMK alliance in 2001, DMK alliance in 2006 and AIADMK alliance consecutively in 2011 and 2016.